 Physical exercise is important for staying healthy and fit.
 While going to crowded places should be avoided during the pandemic, you can go to parks or on hiking trails.
 Start early in the morning, and take your kids to a nearby hiking trail.
 It can be a perfect outdoor expedition – you can breathe in the fresh air and get your heart racing, which will elevate your mood and energy levels.

 While junk food may taste delicious, most of it provides zero nutrition (you know that!).
-To keep yourself healthy, it is important to eat fresh, healthy food.
+It is important to eat fresh, healthy food to keep yourself healthy.
 This World Health Day, make a resolution to lead a healthy lifestyle.
-Add wholesome, nutritious foods to your diet, and set a healthy eating example for your children, too.
+Add wholesome, nutritious foods to your diet, and set a healthy eating example for your children.
 Tell them how eating nutritious foods can make them feel better, keep them safe from illnesses, and give them lots of energy for physical activity.

-Along with taking care of your physical health, pay attention to your mental health as well!
+Along with taking care of your physical health, pay attention to your mental health!
 Practice mindful meditation or yoga asanas to calm your mind and body.
 You could also practice deep breathing exercises for relaxation.
 Ask your kids, partner, or friends to join you for a meditation session.
-Tell them about the importance of mental well-being for their overall health, so that they are encouraged to add meditation and yoga, or simple breathing exercises, to their daily routine.
+Tell them about the importance of mental well-being for their overall health so that they are encouraged to add meditation and yoga, or simple breathing exercises, to their daily routine.

 4. Send a ‘Thank You’ card to doctors and nurses.

-Doctors and nurses are a blessing for a country and community, and they deserve to be appreciated, especially during this time, when they have shown us that they are the true warriors.
-If you have a family doctor or nurse whom you want to thank for their efforts and guidance, you can send them a ‘Thank You’ card.
-You can buy a nice one, or make one at home with a special, handwritten message to let them know how much you value their contribution to society.
+Doctors and nurses are a blessing to a country and community, and they deserve to be appreciated, especially during this time when they have shown us that they are the true warriors.
+If you have a family doctor or nurse you want to thank for their efforts and guidance, you can send them a ‘Thank You’ card.
+You can buy a nice car or make one at home with a special, handwritten message to let them know how much you value their contribution to society.
 They will be touched by your thoughtfulness!

 5. Participate in World Health Day campaigns.

-While you can’t go out and physically participate in World Health Day campaigns and activities, you can be a part of them virtually.
-You can check out the World Health Organisation website to learn about the different World Health Day campaigns, and to know how you can participate.
+While you can’t physically participate in World Health Day campaigns and activities, you can be a part of them virtually.
+You can check out the World Health Organisation website to learn about the different World Health Day campaigns and how you can participate.
 Once you have learned about the World Health Day theme, you can also use social media platforms to educate people about specific health issues.